scottkf/ability-js/README.markdown

 ## Todo:

-- Add helpers to be exposed to views
+- Change helpers so you can just go can('read', 'whatever')
 - Add customizeable flash message for redirect
 - Flesh out tests more